 - Any attachments that contain an Office document or a PDF or an HTML page, which sometimes has an infecting effect on the workstation PC and has the goal to get the PC under control.
 Here too, despite an installed virus scanner, an alarm, caused by the malicious code, my not be triggered, as it may simply be loaded unnoticed from the Internet.

 Should there be any doubt as to the authenticity of an ostensibly “official” email or if the purpose of an email is unclear, the following procedure is recommended:

 - Identify, analyse, and assess if it is a case of phishing using the features and instructions listed in the “Features of Phishing Activity” section above.

-- If in doubt, check whether the same or similar phishing emails are already known to the Vienna University of Technology (see “Current status” below) or come from the same “wave”.
+- In case of doubt, check whether the same or similar phishing emails are already known at the TU Wien (see below under "Known phishing variants") or perhaps even originate from the same "wave".